-All about yeast : Fresh yeast, also known as compressed or cake yeast, is active yeast.
+All about yeast : Fresh , also known as compressed or cake, is active yeast.
 It’s sold in tiny cakes in the refrigerated section of many supermarkets.
 Its great for baking but needs to used while its fresh!

-Fresh yeast does not keep well; it will last about two weeks if refrigerated.
-The yeast should be pale gray-brown, fragrant, soft and crumbly — not hard, dark brown, or crusty.
-Any mold growing on the surface is an indication that the yeast should be discarded.
-Fresh yeast should be proofed in tepid water (80 to 90 degrees F) without contact with salt or sugar.
-This yeast type is a good choice for breads requiring a long cool rise, or for breads made using the sponge method, such as this Italian Biga recipe.
+Fresh does not keep well; it will last about two weeks if refrigerated.
+It should be pale gray-brown, fragrant, soft and crumbly — not hard, dark brown, or crusty.
+Any mold growing on the surface is an indication that the product should be discarded.
+Fresh should be proofed in tepid water (80 to 90 degrees F) without contact with salt or sugar.
+This type is a good choice for breads requiring a long cool rise, or for breads made using the sponge method, such as this Italian Biga recipe.
 It also makes great pizza dough!
 That’s what we use for daily pizza making

 What’s the Difference Between Active Dry and Instant

-Active dry yeast and instant yeast both help leaven bread and provide an airy, light texture, but they do so in slightly different ways and there’s one major difference in how you use them: Active dry yeast needs to be dissolved in water before using, while instant yeast can be mixed right into dry ingredients.
+Active dry and instant both help leaven bread and provide an airy, light texture, but they do so in slightly different ways and there’s one major difference in how you use them: Active dry needs to be dissolved in water before using, while instant can be mixed right into dry ingredients.
 Its pretty straight forward

 Here’s everything you need to know about them, including how to swap one for the other.